 I recently visited the Wichita Mountains Wildlife Refuge in Oklahoma and had the chance to take a photo of a Wild Texas Longhorn in its natural habitat.
 These animals are not only beautiful but also hold significant cultural and historical importance in the region.

 The U.S. Fish & Wildlife Service aims to preserve the heritage of these Longhorn cattle for future generations.
 They strive to maintain them in their natural state as much as possible so that people can appreciate and learn about them.
 These Longhorns are tough and well-adapted to the dry climate of the Southwest.
 They have roamed the region for over 300 years and have influenced both the economy and culture of the area.

-I parked in a pull out and this Texas Longhorn was feeding on the other side of the road.
-I had to wait awhile for it to lift its head for this shot.
-I had a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I had this setup resting on a bean bag draped over the open window of my pickup.
+During my visit, I came across a Longhorn grazing on the side of the road.
+I waited patiently for it to look up so that I could take a picture.
+To capture the photo, I used a Fujifilm X-T3 camera with a Canon EF 100-400 mm lens and a Fringer EF-FX Pro adapter.
+I propped my camera up on a bean bag that rested on the open window of my pickup truck.

 - AV Mode

-A few more photos I took of the Texas Longhorns: Texas Longhorn Calf
+Another photo I took of a Texas Longhorns: Texas Longhorn Calf